Creating process flows

 To be able to make the request, the process variables in the flow need to be connected to a property.
 Indicium will fill the variable with the value corresponding to the request property from the API call and return the response with values from the process variables with the corresponding response properties.

-- When an HTTP request property (Method, Path, Query string, Request body, Request headers) is mapped to a process variable, that process variable is initialized with the corresponding value in the HTTP request that triggered the process flow.
+- When an HTTP request property (Method, Path, Query string, Request body, Request headers) is mapped to a process variable, that process variable is initialized with the corresponding value in the HTTP request that started the process flow.

 - When an HTTP response property (Response body, Response code, Response headers) is linked to a process variable, the values of those process variables determine the response that Indicium gives.